Requirements Related to Surprise Billing; Part II Interim Final Rule with Comment Period

 - Prohibits OON charges for items or services provided by an OON provider at an in-network facility, unless certain notice and consent is given.
 Providers and facilities must provide patients with a plain-language consumer notice explaining that patient consent is required to receive care on an OON basis before that provider can bill the patient more than in-network cost-sharing rates.

-To protect patients from surprise bills and remove them from payment disputes between providers, facilities, or providers of air ambulance services and plans or issuers, the July 13, 2021 rule established that, for emergency services and certain non-emergency services furnished by OON providers at certain in-network facilities, the patient pays a cost-sharing rate similar to that imposed in-network.
-The rate for this cost sharing is calculated based on a state All-Payer Model Agreement, specified state law, or, if neither of these apply, the qualifying payment amount (QPA).
-The QPA is generally the plan or issuer’s median contracted rate for the same or similar service in the specific geographic area.
+To protect patients from surprise bills and remove them from payment disputes between providers, facilities, or providers of air ambulance services and plans or issuers, the July 13, 2021, rule established that, for emergency services and certain non-emergency services furnished by OON providers at certain in-network facilities, the patient pays a cost-sharing rate similar to that imposed in-network.
+The rate for this cost sharing is calculated based on a state All-Payer Model Agreement or specified state law, or, if neither of these apply, the qualifying payment amount (QPA).
+The QPA is generally the plan’s or issuer’s median contracted rate under the plan for the same or similar service in the specific geographic area on January 31, 2019, indexed for inflation.
 The balance of the bill to be paid by the plan or issuer following patient cost sharing and any initial payment from the plan or issuer is determined between the provider, facility, provider of air ambulance services, and the plan or issuer through an open negotiation period and, if the parties cannot agree on a payment amount, the federal independent dispute resolution process described below.

 Review the Requirements Related to Surprise Billing; Part I Interim Final Rule with Comment Period fact sheet for more information on this earlier rule.